 - Aboriginal & treaty rights practice by Mary Locke Macaulay Table of Contents

-- Aboriginal law handbook, 5th ed. by Olthuis, Kleer, Townshend Table of Contents
+- Aboriginal law handbook, 5th ed. by Olthuis, Kleer, Townshend.
+Table of Contents

 - Aboriginal legal issues : cases, materials and commentary, 5th ed. by John Borrows Table of Contents

-- Constitutional law of Canada, 5th ed. by Peter W. Hogg.
-Table of Contents
+- Constitutional law of Canada, 5th ed. by Peter W. Hogg Table of Contents

-- Metis – Crown relations : rights, identity, jurisdiction and governance by Frederica Wilson & Melanie Mallet Table of Contents Also available as an e-text
+- Metis – Crown relations : rights, identity, jurisdiction and governance by Frederica Wilson & Melanie Mallet Table of Contents

 Alberta Court Judgments

-A collection of the judgments of the Alberta Courts is available from CanLII.
+A collection of judgments of the Alberta Courts is available from CanLII.
+The scope of coverage varies by jurisdiction and court.
 The official version of the reasons for judgment is the signed original or handwritten endorsement in the court file.
 If there is a question about the content of a judgment, the original court file takes precedence.

 For a complete list of Federal acts and regulations that directly impact First Nations, Inuit, and Métis see:

-- Aboriginal Affairs and Northern Development Canada
+- Crown-Indigenous Relations and Northern Affairs Canada

 - First Nations Gazette First Nation laws, by-laws, land codes, and other First Nation legislation